zhuyuqing/bestconf/README.md

 ====================================

 Bestconf can find better configurations for a specific large-scale system under a given application workload.

+Given the diverse application workloads, a large-scale system with hundreds of configuration parameters, such as Spark, Hadoop, Cassandra, MySQL and Tomcat, does not necessarily offer the best performance under their default configurations.

-Currently, bestconf has been tested on the following systems:
+Currently, Bestconf has been tested on the following systems:

           Spark